wjzhang392/wjzhang392.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-I am a PhD researcher at [Information Retrieval Lab](https://irlab.science.uva.nl/) at the University of Amsterdam, working with [Prof. Evangelos Kanoulas](https://staff.fnwi.uva.nl/e.kanoulas/).
+I am Weijia Zhang, a PhD student at [Information Retrieval Lab](https://irlab.science.uva.nl/), University of Amsterdam.
+I am working with [Prof. Evangelos Kanoulas](https://staff.fnwi.uva.nl/e.kanoulas/).
 I obtained my M.Eng. and B.Eng. degrees from the School of Electronics and Infomation Technology at [Sun Yat-sen University](https://www.sysu.edu.cn/sysuen/), Guangzhou, China.
 You can find the details in my [Curriculum Vitae](../files/cv.pdf).

 Research Interests
 ----